Question

 The Reduce phase in MapReduce aggregates the intermediate key-value pairs generated during the Map phase.
 It performs operations like summing, averaging, or concatenating, depending on the problem at hand.
 The results are then written to HDFS.
 Example: In a word count application: • Map phase: Generates intermediate pairs like (word, 1). • Reduce phase: Aggregates these pairs to compute total counts like (word, total_count).
 This separation of concerns ensures scalability and parallelism in Big Data processing. ________________________________________ Why Other Options Are Incorrect: 1.
 Splitting input data into smaller chunks: This is done in the InputSplit phase, not during Reduce.
 2. Processing key-value pairs to generate intermediate data: This occurs in the Map phase, not in the Reduce phase.
 3. Shuffling and sorting intermediate data: The Shuffle and Sort step precedes the Reduce phase and ensures data is organized for aggregation.
 4. Storing the processed data in HDFS: This is the final output phase, unrelated to the logic of the Reduce phase.

-Which of the following appears under the heading 'Reserves & Surplus' in the balance sheet?
+Which of the following is the first step in the booting process?